destinygg/libstiny/.changeset/split-off-menu-item.md

 "@destinygg/libstiny": minor
 ---

-Split off the dropdown menu item into a separate element
+Split off the dropdown menu item into a separate component